-Athletes on high-fat diets and drinking butter coffee?!!
+Should athletes be on high-fat diets and drink butter coffee?

-We know that sugar is bad for our health and that we should be eating good fats, such as those from nuts, seeds, avocados and certain oils.
-Some fat is required to maintain a healthy body, but like anything you eat, consume it in moderation.
+Some fat is required to maintain a healthy body, but consume healthy fats in moderation.
 You’ve heard the expression: “An apple a day keeps the doctor away.”
 Too much of a good thing, can be a very bad thing.
-For example, you wouldn’t eat 50 apples a day; that’s excessive and a serious carbo-load.
-You wouldn’t eat a pound of nuts a day since that would be way too many calories in addition to a lot of fat.
+For example, you wouldn’t eat 50 apples a day; that’s excessive.
+You wouldn’t eat a pound of nuts a day since that would be too many calories, in addition to a excessive fat.
 Even too much water is toxic.

-So I was appalled when I read an article that athletes are drinking butter coffee and are on diets with 50% of their calories coming from fat.
-The Lakers, an American basketball team’s, “pregame beverage of choice is something the players call “bullet-proof coffee” — coffee seasoned with two teaspoons of pastured butter and heavy, grass-fed cream.”
-That sounds really gross.
-Let’s make acidic coffee even more unhealthy by adding saturated dairy fat.
+So, I was appalled when I read an article that athletes are drinking butter coffee and are on diets with 50% of their calories coming from fat.
+The Lakers, an American basketball team’s, “pregame beverage of choice is something the players call “bullet-proof coffee” — coffee seasoned with two teaspoons of pasteurized butter and heavy, grass-fed cream.”
+The addition of butter and cream makes acidic coffee even more unhealthy by adding saturated dairy fat.

 Yes, cavemen ate Paleo diets with lots of meat and animal fat; they also lived to the average age of 40.
-I’ve tried high-fat diets among others and have found that what makes me most energetic and has resulted in the most fat loss, is a low-fat diet (20%), combined with lean protein and a ton of vegetables and greens.
+I’ve tried high-fat diets among others and have found that what makes me most energetic and has resulted in the most fat loss, is a low-fat diet (10%-15%), combined with lean protein from beans and legumes, and a ton of vegetables and greens.
 I can’t stop you from drinking coffee with butter.
 If you see me at Starbucks, I’ll be drinking green tea.